zahraYJR/clear-fashion_sunday/README.md

 ## 🎯 Objective

-**Build a web application to list my favorite top responsible brands Products**
+**Build a web application to list my favorite top responsible brands Products.**

 ## 🛣 How to solve it?